wazuh/wazuh-documentation/source/deploying-with-ansible/setup-remote-systems.rst

   Enter passphrase (empty for no passphrase): ************ Enter same passphrase again: ************

-Using ssh-agent avoid of asking the key password over and over again on every Ansible deploy, ssh-agent will cached your key to be use in further actions, until you logout.
+Using ssh-agent, avoid asking the key password over and over again on every Ansible deploy.
+Ssh-agent will cached your key to be use in further actions, until you logout.

 Installing public key
 ---------------------

-After creating Control machine key, you need install public key into every remote hosts, copy the content of ``.ssh/id_rsa.pub`` of Control machine to ``.ssh/authorized_keys`` on your host, be aware of the user you using to store ``authorized_keys``, this will be the user you use for any action via Ansible.
+After creating the Control machine key, you need to install the public key into every remote hosts, copy the content of ``.ssh/id_rsa.pub`` of Control machine to ``.ssh/authorized_keys`` on your host.
+Make sure you know the user to store ``authorized_keys``, this will be the user you use for any action via Ansible.

 Set the correct permissions: